The Mahabharata, Book 08

 Crushed and broken, faint and frightened, fled the Kurus in their fear,

-Onward still through scattered foemen conquering Arjun held his way,
+Onward still through scattered foemen conquering Arjun held

 Till the evening's gathering darkness closed the action of the day!

 III BHISHMA AND ARJUN MEET